CONTACT US NOW | (925) 932-0201

 The avoidant discomfort that came up around the very mention of his avocation was like a bell, ringing "investigation required here."
-I have learned that staying with the uncomfortable feeling is a link to my connection with humanity.
+I have learned that staying with an uncomfortable feeling is a link to my connection with humanity.
 After all, any discomfort or fear I may have is certainly being felt by many others.
-In this way, discomfort does not need to be avoided, but can be embraced in a compassionate way for myself—and for all of us.
+In this way, discomfort does not need to be avoided but can be embraced in a compassionate way for myself — and for all of us.
 The discomfort I may experience about discussing sexuality can be met in a way that opens the doorway to a deeper exploration.

 If your sex life is unsatisfying or uncomfortable, it’s time to speak about it.
 If you suspect that your partner may have an issue with sex addiction, you can voice your concerns.
 To talk about sex, first many of us have to get over the hump of the prohibition we have about the subject.
 To do that it can help to acknowledge and put aside prejudices, fears, and preconceived notions.

 When the investigation is about sex and sexuality, many of us can feel the inhibitions of embarrassment, shame, and just plain shyness.
 Like everything else, if we can begin see the internal machinery that is telling us what is right, good, proper, allowable (or not allowable), we then have a chance to confront the assumptions running the show and even in the discomfort of the assumption, make a choice to challenge the old story.
 Despite our busy lives, careers, children, and even sexual difficulties, it really is possible to open a conversation and create a closer relationship with your spouse.